Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-March 27, 2022
+April 9, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-87:
+New in this latest version release-88:

 1.)
-Some minor changes to how OnDemand functions to avoid a edge case where the craft could have the body it is on  be unloaded, resulting in it falling to it's doom.
-This did not happen often mind, but was very annoying when it did.
+Some minor changes to how OnDemand functions to avoid a harmless nullref on scene switches.
 Now fixed.

+2.)
+The Kopernicus asteroid generator was underspawning asteroids for a very long time.
+This has been fixed.
+Credit to github user @TuckMeIntoBread.

+3.)
+Some minor syntax fixes for CKAN.

 Known Bugs: